oliveiraspedro/decola-tech-2025/README.md

         +setDescription(String description)
     }

-    User --> Account
+    User --> Account : has
-    User --> Feature : has
+    User --> Card : has
-    User --> Card
+    User --o Feature : has multiple
-    User --> News : has
+    User --o News : has multiple
 ```